rostro36/Notes/Big Data/Week 03/03_readings.md

 To save I/O latency transactions can be batched and then flushed together.

+### Secondary NameNode
+Periodically combines the existing checkpoint and journal to create a new checkpoint and empty journal, that is then sent to persistent storage.

+Good practice is to create a daily checkpoint.
 ### CheckpointNode
-Periodically combines the existing checkpoint and journal to create a new checkpoint and empty journal.

-Good practice is to create a daily checkpoint.
+Does the same thing as the secondary NameNode, but uploads the new image to the primary NameNode instead of persisten storage.

-### BackupNode
+### BackupNode /StandbyNode
-Like a CheckpointNode, but also has a live file system, that is supplied by the NameNode as a journal store.

 BackupNode can be seen as a read-only NameNode, that stores system metadata, but no block locations.
 Kicks in, when the NameNode fails with hardly any downtime.

 ### Snapshots